 - Acceptance criteria

-During the development stage, functional requirements are used to describe whether or not the system is working as intended.
-That means that there might be many more requirement types for you to write down until you create a complete picture of a correctly working system.
+During development, functional requirements describe whether the system works as intended.
+You may end up writing many requirement types before you have a complete picture of a correctly working system.

 Who Is Responsible for Preparing Functional Requirements?

-Functional requirements are typically collaborated on by a business analyst, system analysts, and an implementation team.
-The project manager is responsible for making sure the functional requirements are delivered on time and they’re signed off by the System Owner and QA.
+Functional requirements are usually a collaboration between a business analyst, system analysts, and an implementation team.
+The project manager makes sure they are delivered on time and signed off by the system owner and QA.

 Performance

-Survivability: How well does the system perform under poor conditions?
+- Survivability: how well the system performs under poor conditions.

 Design

-Correctness: How well does the system conform to requirements?
+- Correctness: how well the system conforms to requirements.

 Adaptation

-Expandability: How easy is it to upgrade or expand its capability/performance?
+- Expandability: how easy it is to upgrade or expand capability.

-Interoperability: How easily does it interact with other systems?
+- Interoperability: how easily it interacts with other systems.

 Who Is Responsible for Preparing Non-Functional Requirements?